 - 1. General Meetings are held to ensure the accountability of the Union to its members. - 2.
 All Full Members of the Union may participate in and vote upon all aspects of business at a General Meeting.
 The quorum shall be 200 Full Members. - 3.
 The standing orders and procedures for the calling and conduct of General Meetings shall be established in the Regulations. - 4.
 A General Meeting may be called by: - 1.
 The President, - 2.
 The Council Chair upon receipt of a request by: - a.
 The Trustee Board, Council, Executive Committee or Court, or, - b.
 A petition signed by at least 200 Full Members of the Union requesting a General Meeting, the meeting to be held within five College days of receiving such a petition. - 3.
-A General Meeting shall discuss a specific item of business only, and may: - a.
-Review and refer back policy or operational policy approved by the Council, Executive Committee, Clubs and Societies Board, or Representation and Welfare Board respectively, and - b.
+A General Meeting shall discuss a specific item of business only, and may: - Review and refer back policy or operational policy approved by the Council, Executive Committee, Clubs and Societies Board, or Representation and Welfare Board respectively, and - b.
 Hold the Sabbatical Officers and Felix Editor to account, - c.
-Remove a non ex-officio Trustee, and - d.
-Exercise any other power granted to it by Regulations or Union policy.
+Remove a non ex-officio Trustee, and unless it is called within twenty College days of the end of the Summer Term, whereupon it shall be disregarded.